GeoffWilliams/puppetlabs-puppetserver_gem/README.md

 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Development - Guide for contributing to the module](#development)

+##Warning
+This module is provided as an emergency customer hotfix.
+Do not use unless instructed to do so

 ##Overview

 This module provides management of Ruby gems for both PE and FOSS Puppet Server.
 It supercedes the deprecated pe_puppetserver_gem.